The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Implications for the Galaxy--Halo Connection

-To quantify this bright-end tension, we estimate that $0.13$ ($0.09$) predicted satellites with $M_{r,o} < -15$ must be added to our fiducial prediction per host to bring it into agreement with the data at 68\% (95\%) confidence assuming Poisson errors on the observed counts, which corresponds to a $\sim$\,1--2$\sigma$ discrepancy.
-This is consistent with \autoref{fig:saga_lf_prediction}, which shows that~$\sim$\,5 SAGA hosts have $\sim$\,1 additional bright satellite relative to our predicted 95\% confidence interval.
-There is also a hint that the model over-predicts the number of dim satellites, although it is formally consistent with the data given our current incompleteness estimates.
+To quantify this bright-end tension, we estimate that $0.13$ ($0.09$) predicted satellites with $M_{r,o} < -15$ must be added to our fiducial prediction per host to bring it into agreement with the data at 68\% (95\%) confidence assuming Poisson errors on the observed counts, which corresponds to an $\sim$1$\sigma$--2$\sigma$ discrepancy.
+This is consistent with \autoref{fig:saga_lf_prediction}, which shows that $\sim$five SAGA hosts have $\sim$one additional bright satellite relative to our predicted 95\% confidence interval.
+There is also a hint that the model overpredicts the number of dim satellites, although it is formally consistent with the data given our current incompleteness estimates.

 Overall, it is encouraging that the model predictions are in broad agreement with SAGA data, reinforcing our finding that the MW satellite population is not highly atypical.